Lab 4: Svelte (Templating & Control Flow)

 reads dependencies frompackage.json

-and installs the packages listed there.npm install -D svelte@next
+and installs the packages listed there.npm install -D svelte@4

-will replace the Svelte version already installed with the latest pre-release version (which we need for modern CSS support).npm install -D @sveltejs/adapter-static
+will replace the Svelte version already installed with the Svelte 4 (which we need for modern CSS support and to adapt from the differences of the latest version of Svelte 5).npm install -D @sveltejs/adapter-static@2

 Once npm install